April Horoscope: Your Weekly Tarot Reading For April 10 To 16, 2023

 Career and Finance

-The Tarot card for Aquarius Sun sign is Eight of Swords.
+The Tarot card for the Aquarius Sun sign is Eight of Swords.
 This indicates claustrophobia at work.
 You will feel restricted and bound.
-You need to put your ideas in action and work hard to achieve your goals.
+You must put your ideas into action and work hard to achieve your goals.

 Health